 Our innovative holistic approach focuses on prevention and investigates also potential treatment options towards controlling and eliminating malaria.

-Our investigational drug successfully completed two clinical Phase I studies as a single agent for cure (more in The Lancet Infectious Diseases) and prevention respectively, and is now preparing for clinical Phase II as a combination therapy.
+Our investigational drug successfully completed two clinical Phase I studies as a single agent for cure and prevention.
+It is currently being tested in combination through clinical Phase II trials.
 This is in line with the international guideline requiring new antimalarials to be developed as combination treatments to address the increasing challenge of drug resistance.

 We are bringing a promising asset into the malaria drug development landscape.
 We have decided to apply innovative clinical development approaches with the aim to best fulfill malaria medical needs.
 I am confident that our efforts could significantly contribute to the reduction of the high health burden caused by malaria.